railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 	.. note::  *Example Real case of using reconciliation*

 			Suppose that you're entering customer order details.
 You ask “what's outstanding on the customer account ?” (that is the list of unpaid invoices and unreconciled payments).
-To review it from the order form, right-click the mouse button on the Partner field and select the view Receivables and Payables.
+To review it from the order form, right-click the mouse button on the :guilabel:`Partner` field and select the view Receivables and Payables.
 Open ERP opens a history of unreconciled accounting entries on screen.

 	            .. figure::  images/account_sample2_entries.png
 	               :align: center